 IT Field Service Engineers – Part 2

 At any minute, 24/7, there are IT Field Service Engineers working on different types of servers all over the world.
 Where did they come from?
-Why in 2022 do we need so many?
+Why do we need so many?

 The previous post looked at how things progressed from using mechanical and analogue tools, which were not programmable.
 What about digital and programmable concepts?

 Charles Babbage (1791-1871) originated the concept of a digital programmable computer and invented the first mechanical computer, the Difference Engine and then the Analytical Engine.
-He is often known as the father of computing.
+He is often called the father of computing

 Ada Lovelace (1815-1852) is regarded as the first computer programmer.
 She worked on Charles Babbage’s Analytical Engine and realised that the machine had applications beyond pure calculation.
 Ada published an algorithm which she intended for such a machine if it were to be built.